-(e) Double blind lottery.
-In the event that the eligible social equity applicants share the highest score in a county and exceed the number of available licenses in that county, the board will use a double blind lottery conducted by an independent third party to identify the application(s) that will be processed.

-(f) Preliminary letter of approval.
-Once the social equity applications that will be processed are identified as described in this section, eligible social equity applicants will be issued a preliminary letter of approval.

-(4) Additional provisions.

-(a) There are no time restrictions for a social equity applicant to select and secure a location.

-(b) Social equity applicants may not make ownership changes to an application after the application has been reviewed, scored, and prioritized by the third-party contractor.

-(c) Social equity applicants may apply for the social equity program once.
-If a social equity applicant applies more than once, the board will accept only the first application.

-(d) Social equity licenses that are currently designated to specific cities may be located anywhere within the county in which the city is located.
+- (ii) In the event of a tie, the board will use a double blind lottery conducted by an independent third party to identify the application(s) that will be processed. - (e) Preliminary letter of approval.
+Once the social equity applications that will be processed are identified as described in this section, eligible social equity applicants will be issued a preliminary letter of approval. - (4) Additional provisions. - (a) Time restrictions.
+There are no time restrictions for a social equity applicant to select and secure a location. - (b) Ownership changes.
+Social equity applicants may not make ownership changes to an application after the application has been reviewed, scored, and prioritized by the social equity contractor. - (c) Social equity applicants may apply for a social equity license once per application window.
+If a social equity applicant applies more than once, the board will accept only the first application. - (d) License mobility.
+Social equity licenses that are currently designated to specific cities may be located anywhere within the county in which the city is located.
 However, the license may not be transferred outside of that county.

-(e) Qualifying for the Social Equity Program will not result in or guarantee cannabis business license approval.
-Social equity applicants must meet all license qualifications in this chapter to receive a license.

-(f) Licenses awarded under this section may not be transferred within the first year of the license being issued and may only be transferred to individuals or groups of individuals who comply with the requirements for initial licensure as a social equity applicant for a period of five years from the date of the transfer.

-(5) Application withdrawal.
-The board will withdraw a social equity application if:

-(a) The social equity program application or additional materials are determined to be incomplete or incorrect by the social equity contractor;
+- (e) Qualifying for the social equity program will not result in or guarantee cannabis business license approval.
+Social equity applicants must meet all license qualifications in WAC 314-55-077 and this chapter to receive a license. - (f) License transfer and assumption.
+Licenses awarded under this section may not be transferred or assumed within the first year of the license being issued.
+Licenses awarded under this section may only be transferred to or assumed by individuals or groups of individuals who meet the definition of a social equity program applicant for a period of five years from the date of the initial license was approved. - (5) Social equity title certificate holders.
+A title certificate holder that meets the requirements of a social equity program applicant as determined by the social equity contractor may reinstate their retail cannabis license anywhere within the county that they hold their title certificate. - (6) Application withdrawal.
+The board will withdraw a social equity application if: - (a) The social equity program application or additional materials are determined to be incomplete or incorrect by the social equity contractor;

-(b) The social equity program application materials are not timely received by the social equity contractor; or

-(c) The social equity applicant(s) requests withdrawal of the social equity program application at any time in the application process.
+- (b) The social equity program application materials are not timely received by the social equity contractor; or - (c) The social equity applicant(s) requests withdrawal of the social equity program application at any time in the application process.
 The social equity applicant(s) must request withdrawal in writing.
 The voluntary withdrawal of a social equity program application does not result in a hearing right.